The Power of Absence

 SCIENTIA POTENTIA EST

 This system knows how to deal with the expectable universe we live in.
-Take for instance the sun, it’s the most common source of light, so every time we see a source of light we expect it from above – because the sun is above.
-However, there is, as well, a top-down process going on visual perception: we, each one of us, have different life experiences and this is exactly what influences those bottom-up processes.
-Consequently, the meaning given to the image depends on the viewer associations and his/her knowledge of the world and capability to recall that knowledge.
+Take, for instance, the sun: it’s the most common source of light, so every time we see a source of light we expect it from above – because the sun is above.
+However, there is, as well, a top-down process going on visual perception: we, each one of us, have different life experiences, and this is exactly what influences those bottom-up processes.
+Consequently, the meaning given to the image depends on the viewer associations and his/her knowledge of the world and the capability to recall that knowledge.
 This principle, Gombrich believed, is fundamental for the perception and comprehension of the world.
 Thus, the act of seeing is interpretative, which results in 7.5 billion different realities.

 But it’s possible to uncover them by rethinking our perception.
-Looking back in history this already happened several times, as human curiosity and its discoveries resulted in a new world order.
+Looking back in history, this already happened several times, as human curiosity and its discoveries resulted in a new world order.
 In 1859 french aeronaut and photographer took the first images of the Earth from a hot-air balloon and it shifted our horizon of possibilities from the straight line at the end of our field of view to somewhere in outer space.
-More than hundred years later NASA managed to capture the globe in black and white and publisher Steward Brand put a similar picture on the cover of his Whole Earth Catalog – a collection of literature, philosophy, theories and objects; often seen as precursor of today’s search engines –, accompanied by the following quote: “The first photos of the earth changed the frame.
+More than hundred years later NASA managed to capture the globe in black and white and publisher Steward Brand put a similar picture on the cover of his Whole Earth Catalog—a collection of literature, philosophy, theories and objects, often seen as the precursor of today’s search engines—accompanied by the following quote: “The first photos of the earth changed the frame.
 We began to talk more about humans and less about Germans or Americans.
 We began to start talking about the planet as a whole.”
 This happened because for the first time the whole planet could be seen.

 Today we are limiting ourselves with frames and filters that are distorting our perception by telling us what to see.
-In order to change the current state of mind, we should focus on shifting perceptions and changing the frame again and again, simply because you can’t be what you can’t see.
+To change the current state of mind, we should focus on shifting perceptions and changing the frame again and again, simply because you can’t be what you can’t see.